-- develop symptoms again within 3 months of their first bout of COVID-19 may need to be tested again if there is no other cause identified for their symptoms. - Follow-up by the campus administrator with each person identified through contact tracing will occur regularly to help ensure the mitigation of the virus spreading to other members of the campus community. - NOC recommends students isolate or quarantine at home if possible; however, if isolation/quarantine measures are implemented and the student is not able to go home, arrangements will be made for a separate isolation/quarantine location while the student continues to take classes via alternative delivery methods.
+- Follow-up by the campus administrator with each person identified through contact tracing will occur regularly to help ensure the mitigation of the virus spreading to other members of the campus community. - Resident Hall Students may isolate or quarantine at home whenever possible; however, if isolation/quarantine measures are implemented and the student does not go home, arrangements will be made for a separate isolation/quarantine location while the student continues to take classes via alternative delivery methods.
 Students should not fly or use public transportation to return home. - Accommodations for classes will be arranged by the ADA Coordinator and the faculty member teaching the course/s.
 ADA contacts are listed on course syllabi. - If student receives an Exclusion Letter from OSDH, they are to provide a copy to Jason Johnson at jason.johnson@noc.edu.